I’ve often been asked about the benefits of therapy and how it might work. I want to respond with a few thoughts on this.

 Importantly, the schema or script can be unhelpful to our way of living, the way we make decisions or survive in the world.
 Too often, it sits outside our awareness.
 Some of our ‘unhelpful’ responses include:

-• running away of avoiding (flight).
+- running away or avoiding (flight).
 This will include isolating self or burying ourselves in work, alcohol etc.

 Approaches to change